8mamo10/evaluation_report/README.md

 ```
 SpreadSheet_ID: Your Google Sheets ID
 Record_Sheet_Name: Name of your main record sheet
+Evaluator_Sheet_Name: Name of your evaluator sheet (default: 'Evaluator')
 Member_Sheet_Name: Name of your member sheet (default: 'Member')
 Area_Sheet_Name: Name of your area sheet (default: 'Area')
 Store_Sheet_Name: Name of your store sheet (default: 'Store')